The success of our innovative drug candidates can benefit millions of cancer patients

 The first-in-class new drug candidate, CQ-0736, developed from the GlycoTDS™ platform, not only effectively targets the most aggressive RAS-driven pancreatic and lung tumors in vivo without observed toxicity in mice, but also shows strong potential in combination therapy with (pan) RAS inhibitors, CQ-0736 may help overcome the inherent resistance and limitations of these drugs.

-Direct head-to-head in vivo comparisons demonstrated that CQ-0736 significantly outperformed the world-class pan-RAS inhibitor RMC-6236 and the marketed KRAS-targeted drug Krazati (adagrasib).
-The in vivo antitumor efficacy of CQ-0736 was 5.56 times greater than that of RMC-6236 and 9.4 times greater than that of Krazati (adagrasib).
-While the adagrasib group developed rapid drug resistance and the RMC-6236 group showed delayed resistance.
-In contrast, CQ-0736 exhibited less resistance and greater durability.
+Direct head-to-head in vivo studies demonstrated that CQ-0736 significantly outperformed the world-class pan-RAS inhibitor RMC-6236 and the marketed KRAS-targeted drug Krazati (adagrasib).
+In the H358 CDX model, the in vivo antitumor efficacy of CQ-0736 was 5.56-fold greater than that of RMC-6236 and 9.4-fold greater than that of Krazati (adagrasib).
+The adagrasib group developed rapid drug resistance, while the RMC-6236 group showed delayed resistance.
+In contrast, CQ-0736 exhibited reduced resistance and more durable antitumor activity.
+In the Lu-017 PDX (KRAS G12C) model, the in vivo antitumor efficacy of CQ-0736 was 16.5-fold greater than that of RMC-6236.

 The PSMA-targeted drug candidate, CQ-1783, which combines the two active dual mechanisms of action-PSMA receptor targeting and macropinocytosis targeting—demonstrated 15.5-fold greater efficacy and more than a two fold improvement in safety compared to the original drug cabazitaxel.